Muskellunge biology and identification

 The muskie's diet is similar to the northern pike's.
 Fry eat plankton and then invertebrates but soon eat primarily fish.
 Muskie feeding peaks at water temperatures in the mid-60s and drops off as temperatures reach the mid-80s.

 Muskie are smaller than northern pike during their first couple years but later grow longer and heavier than their relatives, occasionally surpassing 30 pounds.
 The average angler-caught muskie is much larger than the average northern pike.
 Genetics plays a role in this size difference.
 So do fishing regulations that protect muskie with a minimum-size limit but allow a liberal harvest of small to medium-size limit but allow a liberal harvest of small to medium-sized northern pike.
-More differences between muskie and northern pike.

 The tiger muskie is the hybrid of the northern pike and muskie.
 It is usually infertile and has characteristics of both parents.
 The hybrid has distinct tiger bars on a light background, similar to the barred coloration pattern of some muskie.
 Its fins and tail lobes are rounded like a northern pike's but colored like a muskie's.
 The cheekscale and mandible-pore patterns are intermediate between a northern pike's and muskie's.